 - Search online for bartering sites like Fiverr, or Simbi

 - Connect to musicians on social media or forums like Facebook or Reddit

 - Share a contract position job for the creation of your hold music.

 Here are some artists that commission holds music and highlight their work.

 Royalty-Free Hold Music

-Royalty-free music is music that you’re able to use without having to pay royalties.
-The reason for this is that the artist has put the work into a public domain or has given up the rights to them.
+Royalty-free music is music you can use without having to pay royalties.
+The reason for this is that the artist has put the work into the public domain or has given up the rights to them.
 These can also be works of music that have aged long enough to be naturally in the public domain.